rahulrk-dev/snips/README.md

-# snips
+# Snips
-Short code snippets for all dev requirements to grab easily
+Short code snippets for all development requirements to grab easily